Emre-Igten/bpPOC/README.md

 - Azure DevOps project
 - Azure Container Registry
 - Azure Key Vault for storing the DevOps PAT (Personal Access Token)
-- Dedicated repository to place this flow in
+- Dedicated repository to place this flow in.
+- The **Project Collection Build Service** needs **Contribute** rights on the repository.

 #### Steps